This easy, two-bowl, homemade Banana Bread recipe will be a staple in your kitchen! It is the perfect snack for any time of day.

-For now, I’ll have to settle for my non-Maui banana bread, which is really yummy too, I promise!
+For now, I’ll have to settle for my non-Maui homemade banana bread, which is really yummy too, I promise!
 I’m not really selling this recipe, am I?
 Truth is, nothing can compete with that Maui banana bread, but this is as good as it gets for a close second!

 Coincidentally, Starbucks on Maui also had amazing banana bread that was completely different from any other Starbucks banana bread I’ve ever had.
 Obviously Hawaii has this banana bread thing down to a science.

 If you’re a banana bread fan like I am, or you have copious amounts of bananas sitting on your counter, or taking up space in your freezer, this recipe is for you!

-Tips for this Chocolate Chip Banana Bread:
+Tips for making this Easy Homemamde Banana Bread Recipe:

 - I use semi-sweet chocolate chips and walnuts, but you could leave those out or use any other kind of additions you like.

 - If you use BOTH 1 cup of chocolate chips and 1/2 cup of walnuts, your 9×5″ loaf pan will be quite full.
 Mine didn’t spill over while baking, but it can or create a bit of a lip.
 So just be wary of that and either bake in a larger loaf pan or reduce the chocolate chips, or make muffins with the extra batter.

 - Mine took a sold 1h and 10mins to bake but it may take more or less depending on your oven.
 If it starts to get too dark on the top, just tent it with some tin foil.